 CCSF Community Health Worker students have developed short 2-4 minute videos about their pathway to becoming CHWs (with the support of the Center for Digital Storytelling).
 To watch their videos, please click on the links provided below:

 Job opportunities are expanding for Community Health Workers (CHW) in California and across the nation.
 Part of this is due to recent health care reforms enacted through the Affordable Care Act (Obamacare) that expand access to primary health care for millions of Americans.
 In order to best reach and promote the health of low-income patients living with chronic conditions (such as diabetes, depression, or high blood pressure), many health care organizations and public health departments are hiring CHWs to provide client-centered outreach, education and case management services.

 The San Francisco Department of Public Health accepts the CHW Certificate as equivalent to six out of twelve months of experience required for hiring health workers.

-The Certificate is also designed for in-service development of professionals already working as Community Health Workers and in public health departments and community based organizations.
+The Certificate is also designed for in-service development of professionals already working as CHWs in public health departments and community based organizations.

 While some CHWs work for health-care organizations, including hospitals and clinics, others work in community-based settings with non-profit agencies that may provide a wide range of social services.